24+ New Podcast Advertising Statistics (2023)

 Millions of consumers are listening to podcasts every day.
 For brands, the podcast ecosystem has the potential to create new brand awareness, boost product demand, and drive more sales.
 For creators, that means turning podcasting into a lucrative revenue stream.

-US podcast advertising revenue is expected to top $2 billion by 2023 (Interactive Advertising Bureau)
+US podcast advertising revenue is expected to top $2 billion (Interactive Advertising Bureau)

 As listenership grows, so does ad revenue.
 In fact, podcast ad revenue has increased by over 2,070% since 2015.
 Podcast advertisements pulled in just over $100 million in 2015.
 In 2021, podcast ad revenues crossed the $1 billion threshold for the first time.